fridchikn24/dutch_rent/README.md

 This project aims to predict rental prices in the Netherlands using a stacked ensemble model comprising k-Nearest Neighbors (k-NN), Light Gradient Boosting Machine (LightGBM), and Random Forest algorithms, with a final estimator of Random Forest.

 Table of Contents

-Project Overview
+-Project Overview

-Installation
+-Installation

-Usage
+-Usage

-Model Architecture
+-Model Architecture